 Happy All Saint’s Day!
-We were invited to a party and naturally I needed to make a costume for my daughter. 🙂
+We were invited to a party and naturally I needed to make a costume for my little sweet pea. 🙂

 Saint Cecilia lived in the second century and is the patron saint of music/musicians, so she seems like the perfect inspiration for a little girl who loves music and dancing.